Check out our current online workshops and events! We look forward to resuming in-person activities when possible.

-Northwest Dance Network offers beginning and intermediate levels of various types of group series classes in many different partner dance styles including East Coast swing, waltz, blues, nightclub two-step, zydeco, and more.
+NW Dance Network offers beginning and intermediate levels of various types of group series classes in many different partner dance styles including East Coast swing, waltz, blues, nightclub two-step, zydeco, and more.
 We also offer stand-alone group workshops in many different dance styles.

 What class should I start with?

 We recommend Beginning Swing and Waltz as the best choices for beginners.
 You will learn the ‘language of dance’ that can be applied to many different dance styles

 Do I need a partner?

 No!
 Many of our students sign up without partners.
 We rotate partners frequently in classes and workshops, so you will have the opportunity to dance with many people.
 We do our best to balance our classes between leads and follows.
 You can help us do that by registering in advance.

 What do the terms “lead” and “follow” mean?

 Partner dancing requires two different roles to make the dance happen — a lead and a follow.
 Traditionally, men have learned the lead role and women the follow role.
 Today, people sometimes reverse roles, so we use the terms leads and follows.
 All our instructors are well-versed in teaching both roles.